 Are You the Best Caregiver for Your Elderly Mother?

 Even if you do have a strong positive relationship with your mother, you may not be the most suitable caregiver for her.
-Perhaps you have a demanding career that requires frequent travel or long, inconsistent hours that make it impractical to take on caregiving responsibilities for your mother.
+Perhaps you have a demanding career that requires frequent travel or long, inconsistent hours that make it impractical to take on caregiving responsibilities for your mother (especially if she craves constant attention).
 Or, you may have health concerns of your own that will make it difficult for you to provide the care your mom needs.
 These are all perfectly valid reasons why you may not want to – and probably shouldn’t – be the primary caregiver for your elderly mother.

 If your elderly mother expects that you’ll become her caregiver as she needs additional help with day-to-day activities, you may feel guilty or perhaps even resentful if you don’t want to take on the role.
 You might worry about making other suitable arrangements for your mother’s care or that she won’t agree to other caregiving arrangements.
 While these feelings are natural, it’s important to work through them and create an alternative plan that’s in your and your mother’s best interests.